Mikhail Yudin (serial killer): Crimes

-Arrest, trial and sentence
+Arrest, trial and imprisonment

 In September 2003, Yudin was arrested, but was soon released under the condition of not leaving city borders.
 In the meantime, a genetic examination was conducted, which confirmed that all of the murders were committed by him.
 He was taken back into custody and soon confessed to committing five murders and 23 cases of brigandage, robberies and rapes.
 The forensic psychiatric examination recognized Mikhail Yudin as fully sane and responsible for his actions.
-On June 7, 2004, the case was referred to the court, which on December 2, Yudin was sentenced to life imprisonment.
+On 7 June 2004, the case was referred to the court, which on 2 December, Yudin was sentenced to life imprisonment.
 The Supreme Court of Russia upheld the verdict without changing it, and Yudin is currently serving his sentence at the Polar Owl prison.

+Exposure of Gaskov and new allegations

+Following his elimination as a suspect in the Berdsk Maniac crimes, Alexei Gaskov was arrested for another violent crime - the rape of an 11-year-old girl.
+It was revealed that sometime during the summer of 2006, a female friend of his wife went to their apartment for a sleepover, accompanied by her daughter.
+At some point during the night, an intoxicated Gaskov got the girl drunk before proceeding to rape her, infecting her with a venereal disease in the process.
+He was convicted of this crime and an earlier robbery, receiving a sentence of 10.5 years imprisonment.
+After serving out his sentence in full, he was released and moved to Novosibirsk.

+On 15 January 2025, Gaskov was arrested after DNA linked him to at least four murders committed in the Moscow Oblast from 2000 to 2002.
+It was revealed that he had admitted to these crimes after his arrest for rape in 2007, but prosecutors could not charge him due to a lack of evidence to secure a conviction.
+Currently, investigations are ongoing to determine if he is responsible for any other cold cases in Moscow or Novosibirsk.
+Since these revelations, it has been suggested by several news articles that he might have committed crimes with the help of Yudin, with whom he has been friends since 1998.